Surrey Heath: Composition

 The three independent councillors sit together as "The Community Group".
-The next election is due in 2027.

 Premises

 The council is based at Surrey Heath House on Knoll Road in Camberley.
 The building was purpose-built for the council for £4.25m and was completed in 1987.
 The building was formally opened by Valerian Wellesley, Duke of Wellington on 17 July 1987.

 Controversies

-In 2016 the council bought The Square, the main shopping centre in the centre of Camberley, for £109 million.
-By early 2023 the centre was reportedly valued at only £30 million, and the rents being received did not cover the interest payments on the debts the council had incurred in buying it.
+In 2016, the council bought The Square, the main shopping centre in the centre of Camberley, for £109 million.
+By early 2023, the centre was reportedly valued at only £30 million, and the rents being received did not cover the interest payments on the debts the council had incurred in buying it.

-In 2020 the council's chief executive, Karen Whelan, resigned after an independent investigation found that a 30% increase in her remuneration during 2018–19 compared to the year before had been unlawfully approved by the former leader of the council, Moira Gibson.
+In 2020, the council's chief executive, Karen Whelan, resigned after an independent investigation found that a 30% increase in her remuneration during 2018–19 compared to the year before had been unlawfully approved by the former leader of the council, Moira Gibson.